Powerful all-new Fastback Sport Sedan Catapults the Kia Brand

 From its sleek front clip through its svelte flanks, and up to its powerful haunches, the Stinger exudes a muscular confidence.
 Key to its road presence are the rear-wheel-drive proportions; a long hood and short front overhang, an extended wheelbase to deliver a spacious cabin, and a long rear overhang with strong shoulders.
 The Stinger’s stance and visual balance are designed to lend the car an air of elegance and athleticism, rather than boy-racer aggression.

 The wide front and rear track, along with the recessed contours along the doors, enhance the visual power of the Stinger’s shoulder line as well as its sportback silhouette.
 Other functional elements of the exterior design include large air intakes and air curtains in the front, a smooth underbody, and a rear diffuser on the GT trim enhances aerodynamics, while also reducing lift.
 The rear valance houses four oval exhaust pipes.
-Kia’s signature ‘tiger-nose’ grille sits proudly between complex LED headlamps.
+Kia’s signature ‘tiger-nose’ grille sits proudly between available complex LED headlamps.

-The low-slung cabin with its steeply raked windshield and backlight sits toward the rear of vehicle, creating a fast silhouette.
+The low-slung cabin with its steeply raked windshield and backlight sits toward the rear of the vehicle, creating a fast silhouette.
 Inside is a space dedicated to the thrill of driving while cossetting the occupants in luxury.
 Typically a high-cost option on most competitors, all Stingers come standard with a leather-appointed interior.
 Available ultra-soft Nappa leather covers the deeply contoured seats and the driver’s seat has available air-cell bladders in the seatback and width-adjusting bolsters for optimal support and comfort.

 A confident dashboard creates a strong horizontal plane for the driver to work behind.
 The center console is intuitively split into two specific areas: the infotainment controls sit neatly below a large color touchscreen, while the climate and ventilation controls nestle beneath.
-Front and center of the driver is a thick hand-stitched multifunction leather-wrapped steering wheel with paddle shifters; the GT trim gets a “D” shaped steering wheel.
+Front and center of the driver is a thick hand-stitched multifunction leather-wrapped steering wheel with paddle shifters; the GT trim gets a sporty “D” shaped steering wheel.
 The large gauges are ringed in metal and accentuated with sweeping red needles.
 An available color TFT screen between the gauges relays performance data such as cornering G-forces3, lap times and engine-oil temperature, along with ancillary information such as the trip computer, driver settings, navigation and diagnostics4.
 Aeronautically inspired spoked circular vents are found front and rear and a tasteful satin chrome ring encircles the cabin.
 The effect is a feeling of cocooned intimacy, enhanced with warm and inviting available multi-color LED ambient lights that softly illuminate the finely crafted interior.
 The long wheelbase allows for generous front and rear leg room and the low seating position provides ample head room front and back.

 Kia’s Frankfurt R&D center used computational fluid dynamics (CFD) software to test and validate different ideas to enhance the car’s aerodynamic profile while retaining the fastback silhouette, which can pose more challenges than conventional sedan designs.
 The bodywork was tapered slightly towards the rear of the car and new ‘gills’ were introduced behind the front wheel arches, each serving to reduce wake turbulence as air passes over the car’s flanks.
 A partially-flat underfloor cover flowing into the rear diffuser reduces drag under the car, while the rear spoiler was modeled with a slight ‘ducktail’ shape, reducing lift and increasing high-speed stability.
 At the front, large horizontal cooling ducts were introduced to optimize brake cooling, and air inlets are shaped to reduce front-end lift.
 Finally, Kia’s aerodynamicists found that reducing the height of the rear of the roof enhanced the fastback’s ‘aerofoil’ shape and improved the Stinger’s aerodynamic efficiency at the same time.
 The result is a drag coefficient of 0.30 Cd.